ThatJeffGuy/speaker-identification-toolkit/README.md

 4. **Confirm speaker identity across episodes** for consistency.

 ## Troubleshooting

-- **Missing FFmpeg**: Install FFmpeg and ensure it's in your system PATH.
 - **Hugging Face token issues**: Update the `HF_TOKEN` variable in `diarize-dataset.py` with your valid token.
-- **Audio playback problems**: Ensure your system has a working audio output device.
 - **GPU acceleration**: If available, use GPU acceleration by installing CUDA for significantly faster processing.
+Script automatically detects and uses GPU when available.

 ## Advanced Customization